AriFordsham/GHCWiki/status/ghc-6.12.md

   - Turn on `--enable-shared` on Linux x86/x86-64 platforms by default, to shake out as-yet detected bugs.
 We want this to be the default for ghc-6.12.
   - Change where the RTS libs are stored and use the `-rpath` to select one at exe link time.
 Then link all shared libs to the rts (without specifying an rpath).
   - Testing testing testing.
 Try building a subset of hackage using cabal and shared libs.
 See what fails.
+  - Check the user guide is accurate (we're not currently aware of any infidelities).

 - **Data Parallel Haskell**.
 Manuel, can you comment on the state of play?
   What can we expect in time for 6.12.1?